Coeliac Disease and ADHD – What’s the Connection?

 Coeliac disease is a topic close to my heart as my daughter suffered with many of the symptoms of coeliac disease listed above prior to her diagnosis.
 Unfortunately I didn’t know much about coeliac disease back then and none of the doctors that we saw, until she was 12, ever suggested it might be the cause of her problems.
 She also has a diagnosis of inattentive ADHD.
 Being undiagnosed for so long resulted in a great deal of damage to her gut, which took quite some time to heal.
 So, if you think there is any chance your symptoms are gluten-related – please see your doctor and get a blood test immediately.

-The author, Vivian Dunstan, is Founder & CEO of ADHD Support Australia, qualified teacher, mentor, facilitator of Parenting Children with ADHD – a 6-week course and an ADHD parent.
+The author, Vivian Dunstan, is Founder & CEO of ADHD Support Australia, qualified teacher, mentor, facilitator of Parenting Children with ADHD – a 6-week online course, PEERS Social Skills for Young Adults & Teens Coach and an ADHD parent.